Northwest Area Foundation

 A translucent birch forest was applied to glass walls overlooking an atrium.
 Custom Plains Indian art was transformed into designs placed in pendant lights in a busy meeting room.

 As an organization with a long history, there was a tradition of creating certain print pieces such as the annual report, before transitioning to online only.
-Prior to developing the new website, we used print to evolve the Foundation brand look.
+Prior to developing the new website, we used print to evolve the Foundation look.